GABA Receptors – The Connection Between Psychosis and Killing Pain

 THC does not causes symptoms of paranoia and anxiety in everyone.
 People report psychotic symptoms that vary from mild to very severe.
 The reason for this spectrum of psychosis could be due to differences in GABA levels.

 It has been hypothesized that schizophrenic patients suffer from GABA deficits and that this leads to increased susceptibility to psychosis after consuming cannabis.
-Indeed, this scenario was recently backed up by data describing similar effects in healthy humans for whom GABA deficits were artificially induced.
+Further, this scenario was recently backed up by data describing similar effects in healthy humans for whom GABA deficits were artificially induced.

 The results of this 21 person study showed that pretreatment with a drug that mimics the situation of GABA deficit increases several of the behavioral, subjective, and psychophysiological effects of THC.
 This is in comparison to a control group, which consisted of individuals who were given only THC.